nguyentronghuan101120/youtube-downloader-web/README.github.md

 # 🎬 YouTube Downloader Web App

-A simple and user-friendly web application for downloading YouTube videos and playlists using Gradio interface.
+A modular and user-friendly web application for downloading YouTube videos and playlists using Gradio interface.

 ## ✨ Features